 What Is Involved in the Sculptra BBL Procedure?

 Your Sculptra BBL will begin with a consultation.
-During this one-on-one meeting, Dr. Sheridan will discuss your treatment goals, conduct a physical examination and customize the number and placement of your Sculptra injections for your individual needs.
-Dr. Sheridan will also apply a topical anesthetic and mark the injection sites to ensure precise treatment.
-When the anesthetic has taken effect, Dr. Sheridan will inject the Sculptra using an ultra-fine needle, taking care to evenly distribute the product and minimize your discomfort as much as possible.
+During this one-on-one meeting, your surgeon will discuss your treatment goals, conduct a physical examination and customize the number and placement of your Sculptra injections for your individual needs.
+Your surgeon will also apply a topical anesthetic and mark the injection sites to ensure precise treatment.
+When the anesthetic has taken effect, your surgeon will inject the Sculptra using an ultra-fine needle, taking care to evenly distribute the product and minimize your discomfort as much as possible.
 Sculptra BBL treatment sessions can quickly be completed during a lunch break or between errands for your convenience.

 What Results Can I Expect From a Sculptra BBL?